-- 198. On October 16, 2008, IFC held its "Investment Review Meeting" a review conducted by senior managers before an investment proposal is submitted to IFC's Board of Directors.
+170. On October 16, 2008, IFC held its "Investment Review Meeting" - a review conducted by senior managers before an investment proposal is submitted to IFC's Board of Directors.
 In preparation for this meeting, the ESRD, which had already been watered down from the inadequate February 2008 Assessment, was converted into an even more watered-down Environmental and Social Review Summary (ESRS) and Environmental and Social Action Plan (ESAP), where "references to weaknesses in [Dinant's] E&S management and reporting systems [were] absent."
 An ESAP is required by IFC's policies and must "identif[y] specific mitigation measures and actions necessary for the project to comply with applicable laws and regulations and to meet the requirements of the Performance Standards."
-It must also be made available to the communities that will be affected by a project or investment. - 199.
-After obtaining approval from IFC management, the proposed investment was publicly disclosed on November 18, 2008.
-Although under its own policies, IFC was supposed to make
+It must also be made available to the communities that will be affected by a project or investment.

-- the more critical 2008 February Assessment public, IFC's E&S staff, fearing "push back' from the client" i.e., Dinant "and IFC transaction leader," decided to withhold that document. - 200.
-In December 2008, IFC management completed the "Environmental and Social Clearance Memorandum" for the Dinant investment and forwarded the investment for consideration by IFC's Board.
+- 171. After obtaining approval from IFC management, the proposed investment was publicly disclosed on November 18, 2008.
+Although under its own policies, IFC was supposed to make the more critical 2008 February Assessment public, IFC's E&S staff, fearing "push back' from the client" i.e., Dinant "and IFC transaction leader," decided to withhold that document. - In December 2008, IFC management completed the "Environmental and Social Clearance Memorandum" for the Dinant investment and forwarded the investment for consideration by IFC's Board.
 IFC staff presented the Board with the same ESRS and ESAP that IFC management had considered in October 2008.
-Notably, even the much-reduced ESAP that the Board considered included, suggested, as a condition of disbursement, that Dinant "assign experienced, corporate-level staff to lead [Environmental and Social Management System] development and implementation" On December 17, 2008, with the ESAP suggestion before it, the Board approved the \$30 million loan to Dinant. - 201.
-Around this same time, Defendant IFC created Defendant IFC Asset Management Company LLC in Delaware on January 27, 2009. - 202.
+Notably, even the much-reduced ESAP that the Board considered included, suggested, as a condition of disbursement, that Dinant "assign experienced, corporate-level staff to lead [Environmental and Social Management System] development and implementation" On December 17, 2008, with the ESAP suggestion before it, the Board approved the \$30 million loan to Dinant. - 173.
 IFC and Dinant signed the loan agreement in April 2009.
-In the loan agreement itself, the condition recommended by the ESAP the assignment of experienced high-level staff to lead the Environmental and Social Management System was conspicuously omitted. - 203.
+In the loan agreement itself, the condition recommended by the ESAP the assignment of experienced high-level staff to lead the Environmental and Social Management System was conspicuously omitted. - 174.
 But the loan agreement did include several important contractual obligations and representations.
-These included, (a) representation that Dinant possessed "good and marketable title to all of the assets purported to be owned by it (...) in all cases free and clear of all Liens" and that it was not "engaged in nor, to the best of its knowledge, after due inquiry, threatened by, any litigation, arbitration or administrative proceedings, the outcome of which could reasonably be expected to have a Material Adverse Effect"; (b) covenants that Dinant would abide by the Environmental and Social Action Plan and IFC's Performance Standards; and (c) mandatory reporting on an annual basis certifying compliance with the "Action Plan, the social and environmental covenants [of the loan agreement] and Applicable [social and environmental]
+These included, (a) representation that Dinant possessed "good and marketable title to all of the assets purported to be owned by it (. . .) in all cases free and clear of all Liens" and that it was not "engaged in nor, to the best of its knowledge, after due inquiry, threatened by, any litigation, arbitration or administrative proceedings, the outcome of which could reasonably be expected to have a Material Adverse Effect"; (b) covenants that Dinant would abide by the Environmental and Social Action Plan and IFC's Performance Standards; and (c) mandatory reporting on an annual basis certifying compliance with the "Action Plan, the social and environmental covenants [of the loan agreement] and Applicable [social and environmental] Law"